StefFrustagli/the-italian-hangman-game/README.md

 *So guess away - don't let your chances slip,* <br>
 *as the Italian Hangman, it's a challenging trip.* <br>
 *Guess the word, solve the puzzle, and win the day!* <br>
-*Or watch the hangman's noose, in the breeze, sway.*<br> ??? persona verbo corretta?
+*Or watch the hangman's noose, in the breeze, sway.*<br>

 ## Flowchart

+add flow chart here

 ## Game Dynamic
 Here are some notes I took before realising the project: